 2. If you are facing foreclosure on your home, the automatic stay created by a Chapter 7 filing serves as a temporary defense against foreclosure.
 It will allow you to discharge, or eliminate, any deficiency balance owed to your mortgage company if your home is sold for less than the outstanding balance owed to the mortgage company.
 Although Chapter 7 can temporarily delay the foreclosure proceeding, it cannot provide the long-term protection of Chapter 13 because no plan to repay the mortgage delinquency is proposed.

 At Debt Advisors, we have helped thousands of clients find relief from mortgage debt and other types of debt.
 If you have missed house payments on a first or second mortgage, it is important to speak with an attorney as soon as possible to learn what you can do about avoiding foreclosure.
+Our Madison, WI office is well-equipped to provide you with the guidance and support you need in these challenging times.
 If your home is already in foreclosure proceedings, time is of the essence.
 Allow us to stop foreclosure on your property.
 While saving your home, we can work to discharge your remaining debts and create a fresh start for your financial future.
-We advise clients on their options and act in a timely manner to save our clients as much time, expense and stress as possible.
+We advise clients on their options and act in a timely manner to save our clients as much time, expense, and stress as possible.

 To stop foreclosure, we invite you to speak with a mortgage lawyer at Debt Advisors.
 All you have to do is contact us for your free initial debt evaluation.

 Click here for more foreclosure terms and brief explanations.